Mycenaean religion: Divinities

 Dionysos (Di-wo-nu-so) also appears in some inscriptions.
 His name is interpreted as "son of Zeus" and probably has a Thraco-Phrygian origin.
 Later his cult is related with Boeotia and Phocis, where it seems that was introduced before the end of the Mycenean age.
 This may explain why his myths and cult were centered in Thebes, and why the mountain Parnassos in Phocis was the place of his orgies.
 However, in the Homeric poems he is the consort of the Minoan vegetation goddess Ariadne.
 He is the only Greek god other than Attis who dies in order to be reborn, as it often appears in the religions of the Orient.
 His myth is related with the Minoan myth of the "divine child" who was abandoned by his mother and then brought up by the powers of nature.
 Similar myths appear in the cults of Hyakinthos (Amyklai), Erichthonios (Athens), and Ploutos (Eleusis).

+A similar divine child myth was widespread throughout various periods of Mycanean Greece proper, and there, the child was thought to have been Bacchus, Zeus, or another figure of mythical importance.

 Other divinities who can be found in later periods have been identified, such as the couple Zeus–Hera, Hephaestus, Ares, Hermes, Eileithyia, and Erinya.
 Hephaestus, for example, is likely associated with A-pa-i-ti-jo at Knossos whereas Apollo is mentioned only if he is identified with Paiāwōn; Aphrodite, however, is entirely absent.
 Qo-wi-ja ("cow-eyed") is a standard Homeric epithet of Hera.
 Ares has appeared under the name Enyalios (assuming that Enyalios is not a separate god) and though the importance of Areias is unknown, it does resemble the name of the god of war.
 Eleuthia is associated with Eileithuia, the Homeric goddess of child-birth.

-Representations of the "Minoan Genius" are widely found in the continental Mycenaean Greece.
+Representations of the "Minoan Genius" are widely found in the continental parts of Mycenaean Greece.

 Shrines and sanctuaries

 There were some sites of importance for cults, such as Lerna, typically in the form of house sanctuaries since the free-standing temple containing a cult image in its cella with an open-air altar before it was a later development.
 Certain buildings found in citadels having a central room, the megaron, of oblong shape surrounded by small rooms may have served as places of worship.
 Aside from that, the existence of a domestic cult may be supposed.
-Some shrines have been located, as at Phylakopi on Melos, where a considerable number of statuettes discovered there were undoubtedly fashioned to serve as offerings, and it can be supposed from archaeological strata that sites such as Delphi, Dodona, Delos, Eleusis, Lerna, and Abae were already important shrines, and in Crete several Minoan shrines show continuity into LMIII, a period of Minoan-Mycenaean culture.
+Some shrines have been located, as at Phylakopi on Melos, where a considerable number of statuettes discovered there were undoubtedly fashioned to serve as offerings, and it can be supposed from archaeological strata that sites such as Delphi, Dodona, Delos, Eleusis, Lerna, and Abae were already important shrines, and in Crete several Minoan shrines show continuity into LMIII (1400-1150 BCE), a period of Minoan-Mycenaean culture.